CSCfi/hpc-containers/index.md

 We recommend to primarily use `From`, `Bootstrap`, `%arguments`, `%files`, `%post` and `%environment` keywords.
 It is best to avoid other keywords to keep containers simple and easier to convert to OCI container definitions which we discuss later.

+For complete reference to Apptainer, we recommend the [official documentation](https://apptainer.org/docs/user/main/index.html).
+We can use Apptainer via the `apptainer` command.

 ## Building containers with Apptainer